 Spotify is one of the leading music streaming platforms in the world right now.
-Let’s take a look at what we think are some important statistics for marketers.
+Let’s take a look at the most important Spotify usage statistics for 2023.

 - 2 What is Spotify?